vedantjamdade7-oss/SQL-Monady_coffee_Data_Analysis_P2/README.md

   Customize product offerings based on top-selling items in each city.

 - 🚀 **Plan Data-Driven Expansion**
-  Use market potential analysis to expand in the most profitable and scalable cities.## 📌 Business Recommendations

-Based on the SQL analysis of the Monday Coffee dataset, the following business recommendations are proposed:

-- 📈 **Focus on High-Performing Cities**
-  Invest more in cities generating the highest revenue and customer base to maximize returns.

-- 🌍 **Target High-Potential Markets**
-  Expand in cities with high population and coffee consumption but lower current sales.

-- ☕ **Promote Best-Selling Products**
-  Increase marketing efforts for top-performing products to boost overall sales.

-- 💰 **Optimize Pricing Strategy**
-  Adjust pricing or introduce combo offers for high-priced products to improve conversion rates.

-- 👥 **Improve Customer Retention**
-  Implement loyalty programs and offers for repeat customers to increase lifetime value.

-- 📉 **Enhance Low-Performing Cities**
-  Apply targeted marketing strategies and analyze customer preferences to improve performance.

-- 🏙️ **Align Cost with Revenue**
-  Evaluate rent vs sales to ensure profitability and optimize store locations.

-- 📊 **Monitor Monthly Growth Trends**
-  Track sales trends regularly to identify growth opportunities or declines early.

-- 🎯 **City-Wise Product Strategy**
-  Customize product offerings based on top-selling items in each city.

-- 🚀 **Plan Data-Driven Expansion**
   Use market potential analysis to expand in the most profitable and scalable cities.

 ---